📖FAQ

 ~$3.9 billion in perpetual open interest

-~$34 billion per day
+~$34 billion per day in volume

 chevron-rightDo you use any leverage?hashtag